HL7/davinci-crd/input/pagecontent/hooks.md

     *  `Card.detail` and/or external links **SHOULD** only be provided when coverage recommendations can't be clearly provided in the 140-character limit of `Card.summary`.

-    *  `Card.detail` **SHOULD** provide graduated information with critical information being provided in the first paragraph and less critical information towards the end of the page.
+    *  `Card.detail` **SHOULD** provide graduated information, with critical information being provided in the first paragraph and less critical information towards the end of the page.

     *  `Card.detail` **SHOULD** provide enough context that a user can determine whether it is worth the precious seconds to launch an app or external link or not - ideally providing a sense of where to look for and how to use whatever link or app they do launch in the specific context of the order they're making at the time.